vincer2040/web/apps/portfolio/src/components/projects/vstr/overview.md

 ```

 This implementation is unique to most third-party libraries in that, rather than
-returning the entire structure, it returns just the `data` field, hiding the
+returning the entire structure, it returns just the `data` field, making the header
-internal header.
+internal and "hiding" it from the end user.